stackbit-projects/beige-hickory-19408/src/pages/index.md

       Freshline is here to help companies build, launch, and scale their online business.
     reviews:
-      - author: '$1M Meat Wholesaler in Austin Texas '
+      - author: 'Meat Wholesaler in Austin Texas '
         content: >-
           Feedback for Freshline - saved tons of time.
 Not sure what I would do without it.